aspose-words/Aspose.Words-Documentation/java/getting-started/licensing/_index.md

 #### Apply License Using a File or Stream Object

+{{% alert color="primary" %}}

+Call **SetLicense** in your startup code before using Aspose.Words classes.

+{{% /alert %}}

-When developing a class library, you can call SetLicense from the static constructor of your class that uses Aspose.Words.
+When developing a class library, you can call **SetLicense** from the static constructor of your class that uses Aspose.Words.
 The static constructor will be executed prior to instantiating your class to ensure that the Aspose.Words license is installed correctly.

 ##### Load a License from a File